 Electric smokers are super cost effective; Most range from $150 - $250 and will last a long time.
 More often than not the part that fails first is the heating element (also fairly inexpensive to replace if need be).

 If you're someone who is super into jerky or smoked cheese an electric smoker is essentially unmatched.
-You can also easily smoke larger cuts of meat like pork butt.

 The question sort of becomes, which of these options is the best?